-The Knolls Pump Station (PS) is one of two remaining dual pump dry well stations within OWASA's collection system.
-Preliminary engineering was completed FY 2018 to identify options for the Knolls PS since there are options to upgrade the site, relocate the PS or potentially abandon the pump station.
-This project provides the funding in FY 2025 for a study to finalize a path forward and create a business case for the best option for the Knolls PS.
+The Knolls pump station is one of two remaining dual pump dry well stations within OWASA's collection system.
+Preliminary engineering was completed in FY 2018 to identify options for the Knolls pump station since there are options to upgrade the site or relocate the pump station.
+This project provides the funding in FY 2026 for the design of the new pump station and construction starting in FY 2027.